-Charity auctions are some of the most profitable events nonprofits can host.
-They provide donors with a new way to support your nonprofit and they’re highly cost-effective.
-Not to mention, they’re incredibly flexible and can be adapted for a variety of audiences and goals.
+One of the most profitable events a nonprofit can host is a charity auction.
+These events give donors a new way to support your organization while being highly cost-effective.
+Auctions are also very flexible and can be adapted for a number of audiences and goals.

 - Provide them with a mobile bidding app.
-With mobile bidding, attendees will be able to bid across the globe or even without cellular signal using their smartphone.
-So long as they have internet access, they can participate without being glued to their computers throughout the entire event.
+With mobile bidding, attendees will be able to bid across the globe or even without cell coverage.
+As long as they have internet access, they can participate!
 Plus, instant push notifications and text updates will notify them when they’ve been outbid, so they can jump back in.
-This also goes for your in-person attendees who can stay engaged no matter where they are at your event.
+This also helps in-person attendees stay engaged no matter where they are at your event.
+When you use a mobile bidding app, you’ll see fewer bid sheet mix-ups and be able to provide a faster checkout experience for the winners.

 - Add photos or a video to each item in your catalog.
 Since your remote attendees won’t be able to see your auction items in person, high-quality images or embedded videos are the next best thing.
-With images and videos, they can see exactly what they’re bidding on, so take time in choosing the right angles and lighting for the most visually appealing results.
+With images and videos, they can see exactly what they’re bidding on, so take time to choose the right angles and lighting for the most visually appealing results.

 2. Market Your Auction Well in Advance.

-Prior to hosting your event, you’ll need to proactively promote it to supporters.
+Prior to hosting your event, you’ll need to develop a detailed strategic marketing plan that will help you proactively promote the event to supporters.
 Market early and often to effectively spread the word.
 After all, if no one hears about your auction, attendance will be very limited.

 - Include the link to your auction site in all marketing materials.
 An auction site houses all the important information regarding your event.
 This includes event details, information about your cause, your auction items, and more.
 Using an auction site eliminates the need to print out a physical catalog and makes it much easier to share key information in each message.

 - Highlight your top items and packages that will be up for bidding.
-Your auction items and packages are one of the main attractions for your event.
+Your auction items and packages are the main attractions for your event.
 Incentivize potential attendees to register by showcasing bidding items that are tailored to their interests.
+Be selective about which items you share ahead of time – you want to make sure you leave room for some surprises.

 Marketing is a critical step in the planning process.
 Refining your promotion strategy well in advance gives you plenty of time to spread the word and boost registrations.
 The above tips will serve as a solid starting point, so you can start generating buzz around your upcoming auction.